Bathurst 1000: Group A Era

 A fierce new opponent was waiting in the wings.
-Nissan and team manager Fred Gibson, had campaigned Skylines in Australian competition for a few years.
-For the 1990 race, they debuted the R32 four-wheel drive, four wheel steer, twin turbo Nissan Skyline GT-R. It initially suffered from the related problems of complexity and reliability but the GT-R went on to dominate Group A racing worldwide.
-Gibson's lead drivers, Jim Richards and Mark Skaife, easily won the 1991 Bathurst 1000 with Skaife setting the sensational time of 2:12.63 in the Top 10 Runoff for pole which was actually 2/10th faster than George Fury's Group C pole time of 1984 set on the pre-Chase circuit.
-The pair repeated the win in controversial circumstances in 1992.
+Nissan and team manager Fred Gibson had campaigned Skylines in Australian competition for a few years.
+For the 1990 race, they debuted the R32 four-wheel drive, four wheel steer, twin turbo Nissan Skyline GT-R. Though initially suffering from problems related to complexity and reliability, the GT-R went on to dominate Group A racing worldwide.
+Gibson's lead drivers, Jim Richards and Mark Skaife, easily won the 1991 Bathurst 1000; Skaife had set a sensational time of 2:12.63 in the Top 10 Runoff for pole, 2/10th faster than George Fury's Group C 1984 pole time on the shorter pre-Chase circuit.
+Richards and Skaife repeated the win in controversial circumstances in 1992.
 The car gained the nickname 'Godzilla'.
-With four-wheel drive, four-wheel steer, and a powerful turbo 2.6-litre six-cylinder engine producing around 640 bhp, the RWD Sierras and Commodores simply could not equal or compensate for the Skyline's superior handling and power output.
-In an attempt to achieve parity between the makes weight penalties (140 kg) and turbo restricting pop-off valves were applied to the Nissan.
-With the pop-off valves in place, the Nissans were reported to now be only producing around 450 bhp, though team boss Fred Gibson would (in later years) confess that the Winfield sponsored cars were actually producing around 600 bhp after his team had managed to fool CAMS officials during the year.
+With four-wheel drive, four-wheel steer, and a powerful turbo 2.6-litre six-cylinder engine producing around 640 bhp, the Skyline's superior handling and power output was unmatched by the rear-wheel-drive Sierras and Commodores.
+In an attempt to achieve parity between the makes, weight penalties (140 kg) and turbo-restricting pop-off valves were applied to the Nissan.
+With the pop-off valves in place, the Nissans were reported to now be only producing around 450 bhp, though team boss Fred Gibson would (in later years) confess that the Winfield-sponsored cars were actually producing around 600 bhp after his team had managed to fool CAMS officials during the year.

 The Skyline's 1992 victory was particularly controversial.
-The parochial Bathurst crowd, and touring car fans in general, had been conditioned to view the Bathurst 1000 as a perpetual struggle between Holden and Ford.
-Although the Group A racing Commodores and Sierras were far removed from road going examples, the Nissans were seen as being unfairly advantaged and received considerable negative comment in the build-up to the race.
-Late in the 1992 race, severe rainstorms swept the track, causing several accidents as dry weather tyres caused extreme aquaplaning.
+The parochial Bathurst crowd, and touring-car fans in general, had been conditioned to view the Bathurst 1000 as a perpetual struggle between Holden and Ford.
+Although the Group A racing Commodores and Sierras were far removed from road-going examples, the Nissans were seen as being unfairly advantaged and received considerable negative comment in the build-up to the race.
+Late in the 1992 race, severe rainstorms swept the track, causing several accidents as dry-weather tyres caused extreme aquaplaning.
 During the ensuing mayhem the leading Skyline of Jim Richards and Mark Skaife slid into two wrecked cars.
-Simultaneously officials red flagged the race due to the perilous condition of the wet track.
+Simultaneously officials red-flagged the race due to the perilous condition of the wet track.
 The surviving cars were marshalled in single file on Pit Straight.
-Regulation decreed that, as the leaders had completed more than 75% of race distance, the race was not to be restarted.
+Regulations decreed that, as the leaders had completed more than 75% of race distance, the race was not to be restarted.